- How Sleep Works

 The type of comforter that you can get is strongly related to your budget for this purchase.

 In the USA, there is no practical difference between a comforter and a duvet.
-However, in the most strict of definitions, a comforter is stitched in such a way that it is not meant to require a cover while a duvet is designed to be put into a duvet cover.
-But again, in the U.S., we use these terms interchangeably.
+However, technically speaking, a comforter is stitched in such a way that it is not meant to require a cover while a duvet is designed to be put into a duvet cover.

 Unless the manufacturer specifically says so, don’t machine wash a comforter.
 If it is machine-washable, wash it on a delicate setting with cold water and a mild detergent.
 Use a front-loading washing machine to prevent excessive bunching during the washing process.